Darwin Aboriginal Art Fair

 But not this year.

-With a rich and exciting Public Program carefully designed for online delivery, the digital Art Fair will be held over nine days, from 6-14 August 2020.
+Our rich and exciting Public Program was carefully designed for online delivery, and was held over nine days, from 6-14 August 2020.
 We will share all the amazing elements of the program on our website for you to watch again, or enjoy for the first time!

 69 Participating Art Centres

 - Anindilyakwa Arts

 - APY Art Centre Collective

 - Artist of Ampilatwatja

 - Barkly Regional Arts